-Halloween is just around the corner and I though it was a good time to explain the difference between the Calamari Squid, Cuttlefish and Octopus, often used for creepy Halloween recipes.
+Halloween is just around the corner and I thought it was a good time to explain the difference between the Calamari Squid, Cuttlefish and Octopus, often used for creepy Halloween recipes.

-So I took a closer look at the 3 cephalopods used in cooking and differentiated them from each others.
+So I took a closer look at the 3 cephalopods used in cooking and differentiated them from each other.

 Octopus (Eng.), Poulpe (Fr.), Polpo (It.)

-The easiest to recognize from the others as it has long tentacles and a round short head.
+The easiest to recognize from the others as it has long tentacles and round and short head.

 Squid (Eng.), Calmar (Fr.), Calamaro (It.)

 They have long bodies, short tentacles and reddish bright colour.
 You can also buy them frozen often cut in rings.
 A very common dish in the Mediterranean countries is fried squid, which you will often find on the restaurant menu as fried calamari.
 It is exactly the same thing.

 You can also find them mixed with other fried fish in a dish called Frittura di Pesce served with lemon or Tartar Sauce.

 There are many other cooking methods, I personally like squids grilled and served over a fresh salad, they are healthier than the fried version and very easy to make.